Our Nashville DUI Lawyers Answer Your Most Pressing Questions

-A. The complete list of penalties for DUI offenses appears on the Tennessee Department of Safety website.
-Penalties for a DUI conviction include incarceration, loss of driver's license, fines, required participation in DUI school and drug and alcohol treatment, payment of restitution for injury or personal loss and installation of an ignition interlock device.
-If you refuse to submit to a blood or breath test, your driver's license will automatically be suspended for one year.
+The complete list of penalties for DUI offenses appears on the Tennessee Department of Safety website.
+Penalties for a DUI conviction include incarceration, loss of driver's license, fines, required participation in DUI school and drug and alcohol treatment, payment of restitution for injury or personal loss, and installation of an ignition interlock device.
+If you refuse to submit to a breath test, your driver's license will automatically be suspended for one year.

-A. With towing, bail, attorney, high risk insurance, court costs, school and reinstatement fees, your first offense average costs could add up to $4,900.
+With towing, bail, attorney, high-risk insurance, court costs, school, and reinstatement fees, the cost of a first DUI offense could add up to $4,900.

 If you have been convicted of a second-offense DUI, you must serve at least one year of the license revocation period before petitioning the court for a restricted license.

-A. No, but our DUI defense lawyer, Rob McKinney, can help eligible people through the steps in the legal process required to obtain a restricted license.
+No, but we can help eligible people through the steps in the legal process required to obtain a restricted license.
 This involves obtaining a certified order from the court where you were convicted.
-You must also obtain SR-22 insurance, pass a driver's license exam and pay a fee.
+You must also obtain SR-22 insurance, pass a driver's license exam, and pay a fee.

 What is an ignition interlock device?

-- One advantage to installing the ignition interlock device after a Tennessee DUI conviction is there are currently no geographical or time restrictions on the use of your automobile.
+One advantage of installing the ignition interlock device after a Tennessee DUI conviction is there are currently no geographical or time restrictions on the use of your automobile.

-A. Under Tennessee Law, the adult legal limit in drunk driving cases is .08 percent.
-For someone under age 18, the legal limit is .02 percent under current Tennessee law.
-For persons of any age driving a commercial vehicle such as a tractor-trailer, or any other commercial vehicle, the legal limit is .04 percent.
+Under Tennessee Law, the adult legal limit in drunk driving cases is .08%.
+For someone under age 18, the legal limit is .02% under current Tennessee law.
+For persons of any age driving a commercial vehicle such as a tractor-trailer, or any other commercial vehicle, the legal limit is .04%.

-A. Under Tennessee Law, a police officer must watch you for 20 minutes before the breath alcohol test is admissible.
-The reason is that a burp, belch or hiccup could contaminate the breath test.
-A belch, burp or the hiccups could bring alcohol from the stomach to the mouth cavity which would affect the breath test results.
+Under Tennessee law, a police officer must watch you for 20 minutes before the breath alcohol test is admissible.
+The reason is that a burp, belch, or hiccup could contaminate the breath test.
+A belch, burp, or the hiccups could bring alcohol from the stomach to the mouth cavity which would affect the breath test results.